 You don’t like people who talk loudly.
 I’ve noticed a pattern now and it has nothing to do with the fact that cruises typically attract older people who might, in turn, be hard of hearing.
 Outside on dry land, people talk a moderate level and even when the occasion necessitates an elevation of voice volume (“Waiter, there’s a fly in my soup!” or “You’re what???” or “My stock is NOT worth how much?!”).
 But for some reason, the open ocean makes people want to talk loudly.
 They talk loudly at meals (I’ve heard every detailed conversation from people several tables away); they talk loudly during on board presentations; they even talk loudly in the library (“Miss, why is it that I can’t get my “In-ter-net” to connect to my favorite soap opera web site?”).
 I figure it must be that we’re so removed from civilization, from the throngs of people we encounter in our daily lives back home, that many people feel the need to release all that pent up noise and just TALK.
 They’re loud and they’re proud of where they hail from.
 I think it’s an American thing.
 The foreign types I’ve seen like the Germans, the Spaniards, the Chinese don’t seem to talk as loudly as the Americans.

-.
+You don’t like to see big bellies and by-pass operation scars by the poolside.
 Cruisers are very proud of their bodies, no matter what shape or size they come in.
 And if they got scars, well, show ‘em off, they seem to say, as they parade around the pool (and sometimes around the dining areas, library and shops), scars in full view.
 I know you know that I’m a bit of a shy guy, some might say a prude but a scar is one thing.
 A big belly is another.
 But big bellies with scars just don’t look good together.

 You don’t like people watching.
 If you don’t like people watching or observing how people on board remind you of people back home, try another kind of vacationing.
 I for one LOVE watching people and looking at how much they remind me of famous people is one activity I get into here.
 Everyone we’ve met on board does it!
 Even the nice couple from Minne-SOH-tah that we’ve been fortunate to share our dinner table with each evening does it.
 The woman who sits behind us each night is “Lucille Ball.”
 “Look, Lucille Ball is getting on tour number 4.”
 The Asian guy with the long white hair and moustache is “Mr. Miyagi.”
 “Mr. Miyagi” was doing the 4000 piece crossword puzzle in the library.”
 Last night I found myself saying to everyone at the dinner table that I ran into Wilford Brimley in the elevator and everyone nodded in agreement, knowing exactly whom I was talking about.
 It’s fun!